Holek/facebook_share/README.md

 Be sure you have <div id="fb-root"></div> in your application layout before you load the Facebook Connect JS

 Default facebook Share options can be changed with the above code snippet

-* *appid* - your Facebook application ID that will connect your site to Facebook.
+* *appid* - your Facebook application ID that will connect your site to Facebook
 * *status*. *cookie* and *xfbml* - as described at [FB.init JS SDK](http://developers.facebook.com/docs/reference/javascript/fb.init/)
 * *locale* - Facebook locale code representations, ie. en_US, de_DE, pl_PL, etc. The full list of Facebook supported languages is available in http://www.facebook.com/translations/FacebookLocales.xml or at [Facebook Developer Wiki](http://fbdevwiki.com/wiki/Locales)
+* *selector* - a selector to target Facebook share binding, ".fb_share" by default
+* any other parameter will be passed to Facebook's **[FB.ui](http://developers.facebook.com/docs/reference/javascript/fb.ui/)** function, so you can use whichever parameters you need, except for *method*, which defaults always to *publish.stream*

 ## Usage

+The simplest usage (given you specified your project's Facebook Application ID) is as follows:

+    <%= link_to 'Share on Facebook', '#', :class => "fb_share"  %>
+    <%= facebook_share_once %>

+That will produce a link "Share on Facebook" with a class of "fb_share" and a corresponding JavaScript script tags initializing Facebook app and sharing method bind to click on that link.
+By default gem passes ".fb_share" selector to jQuery.

+## Todo

+* add tests

-## Note on Patches/Pull Requests
+## Note on patches/pull requests

 * Fork the project.
 * Create a feature branch